atomify/atomify/README.md

 ## CLI

-Thanks to [subarg](https://github.com/substack/subarg), nearly everything you can do in code, you can do on the command line.
+Thanks to [subarg](https://github.com/substack/subarg), nearly everything you can do in code or JSON, you can do on the command line.
 JS options can be specified in a `--js, -j` subarg context and CSS options can be specified in a `--css, -c` subarg context.
 Server options can be specified in a `--server, -s` subarg context.

 If you supply the `--debug, -d` or `--output, -o` args outside the `--js` and `--css` contexts they will apply to both JS and CSS bundles.
 When providing an `--output` argument that applies to both, omit the file extension and it will be applied correctly for you.

-You can also configure aliases by appending them after a `:` in your entry field.
+You can also configure aliases by appending them after a `:` in your entry field like `-j [ entry.js:/bundle.js ]`.

 Get a complete listing of options by running `atomify --help`